Asecoding/airbnb-clone-project/README.md

 There are two aspects to the product design process—user interface (UI) and user experience (UX) design.

 A UI designer devises intuitive, easy-to-use, and eye-pleasing interfaces for a product, while the UX part stands for thinking out an entire journey of a user’s interaction with a product.
-A UX designer is thus involved in such activities as user research, persona development, information architecture design, wireframing, prototyping, and more.
+A UX designer is thus involved in such activities as user research, persona development, information architecture design, wireframe, prototyping, and more.

 ## Software developer